PercentEquals/DiscordBot/README.md

 # DiscordBot

-Simple bot that for now sends tiktok videos, slideshows and comments as attachments.
+Simple bot that sends tiktok videos, slideshows and comments as attachments.
+Can also play audio from tiktok videos and supports youtube videos and discordapp links.

 ### Environment: